fferreira22/gestao_lojaMusica/README.md

-Consult the manual to understand the flow of the software.
+Consult the manual to understand the flow of the software named "Trabalho AP".